FrankLuuuu/ECE-445-FA24/README.md

 revised the server and client code to be compatible with arduino uno by using the arduino ethernet library to simulate the modbus protocol, server now listens to requests for the data and responds with the calculated data, the client side sends the requests in a loop and outputs the calculated power data

 # 11/18/2024 - Finished Demo Testing
-adjusted the server code to read ac current and voltage from the arduino pins,
+adjusted the server code to read ac current and voltage from the arduino pins, adjusted the readings with dc offsets and calibrations, power data calculated via sampling and getting the RMS value